-Developing affordable hearing aids for third-world childrenDecember 10th, 2013 in Health /
+Developing affordable hearing aids for third-world childrenDecember 10, 2013 in Medicine & Health / Health

 Norwegian researchers are developing a simple and cheap hearing aid that can be adapted to compensate for a child's hearing loss without the need for specialists.
 The aim is to help more people in the third world.